 There are so many main train stations (indicated by the big black dot) where commuters can interchange to another train route, that makes travelling so convenience and fast.

-One good thing about Taipei train system is that the train comes regularly, almost every 7 minutes.
-The distance between stations is very short, on average it’s just a 2 minutes travel from one station to another.
+One good thing about Taipei train system is that the trains interval is frequent, it comes almost every 10 minutes.
+From the train map we saw that there are more than 130 stations around, but do not be scared by it, as the distance between stations is very short, on average it’s just a 2 minutes travel from one station to another.
 So short is the distance that I actually overshot my destinations on few occasions.

 How helpful is Taipei train system to tourist?

+I had the impression that the authorities had in mind what tourists actually want when it comes to its train service.
+Taipei train system is ultra friendly to the tourists.
 It’s almost customised for the tourists.
-In fact, tourists can access most of the popular attractions just by taking the train, alight from it and take a 5-10 minutes walk to the attraction.
+In fact, tourists could access most of the popular attractions just by taking the train, alight from it and take a 5-10 minutes walk to the attraction.
 I myself spent TWD$600 just on the train itself, I rarely hired a cab.

 Look, there’s even an informative signage telling tourists what to see and how to go at Taipei Main Station, which I rarely seen in the many countries I had visited.

 Following is a brochure available for free at every train station, get a copy for your reference.
 It comes with the English, Chinese and Japanese version.